metacpan/metacpan-cpan-extracted/distros/P/PGP-Sign/README.md

 ## Requirements

 Perl 5.20 or later and Module::Build are required to build this module, and IPC::Run is required to use it.
-Either GnuPG v2 (version 2.1.12 or later) or GnuPG v1 is also required.
+Either GnuPG v2 (version 2.1.23 or later) or GnuPG v1 (version 1.4.20 or later) is also required.
 The implementation of GnuPG can be selected at runtime.
-It has not been tested with versions of GnuPG older than 1.4.23.

 PGP::Sign requires the ability to redirect higher-numbered file descriptors via IPC::Run, and thus will not work on Windows unless Perl is